This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Feeding Frequency for Adult Snakes

-- Optimum prey size matters: Use prey that’s 10% of their weight.
+- Prey size matters: Offer prey about 10% of their weight.

 Feeding Frequency for Pregnant or Breeding Snakes